 Is Uber responsible for my lost items?

-Neither Uber nor drivers or responsible for any items left in a vehicle when a trip ends.
+Neither Uber nor drivers are responsible for any items left in a vehicle when a trip ends.
 You might not like this policy but it actually makes a lot of sense.
 Forcing Uber or drivers to be responsible for lost items could open up the door for massive fraud/abuse on so many cases.

 Imagine how many people would falsely state that they left something like a phone or iPad in a car when in actuality they never even owned one.
 If Uber or Uber drivers were responsible the floodgates would surely be wide open for claims like that.